Astrod2 aims to replicate the functional specification of Astrod in a more general way. Currently, it focuses only on World Transits.

 pip install pyswisseph

-The Jupyter notebooks provide an excellent framework for exploratory data analysis, using also Pandas (data analysis; can readily read and write CSV and Excel files) and Matplotlib (plotting).
-Many other packages are available depending on need.
+Jupyter notebooks provide an excellent framework for exploratory data analysis, in combination with Pandas (data analysis) and Matplotlib (plotting).
+Many other packages are of course available depending on need.

 Future work